degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 For this requirement, you must take one course from among ENVST 255, STAT 212, or STAT 272.

 ### Intermediate Chemistry
-For this requirement, you must either take both CHEM 248 and CHEM 254 or take both CHEM 255 and CHEM 256.
+For this requirement, you must either:

+- take both CHEM 248 and CHEM 254

+- or take both CHEM 255 and CHEM 256

 ### Intermediate Ecology
 For this requirement, you must take either BIO 261 or BIO 226.